immcantation/tigger/docs/topics/getMutCount.md

 -------------------

 samples
-:   a vector of IMGT-gapped sample V sequences
+:   vector of IMGT-gapped sample V sequences

 allele_calls
-:   a vector of strings respresenting Ig allele calls for the sequences in `samples`, where multiple calls are separated by a comma
+:   vector of strings respresenting Ig allele calls for the sequences in `samples`, where multiple calls are separated by a comma

 germline_db
-:   a vector of named nucleotide germline sequences matching the calls detailed in `allele_calls`
+:   vector of named nucleotide germline sequences matching the calls detailed in `allele_calls`